blue green and yellow coated wires

 No rest is necessary between warm-ups in most cases, just enough time for you to load the plates, put on your belt and get under the bar.

 This looks pretty simple.
 Too simple for some personal trainers and coaches out there, who instead prescribe 30 minutes of stability and “activation” exercises that only make their jobs easier and hourly rate profitable.
-Some of these firmly believe that these warm-up exercises are extremely necessary for injury prevention and increased performance.
-They believe this right before having their client do kettlebell upright rows, single leg dumbell split squats or high bar half squats, balance them on bosu balls, or whatever else falls under the category of “functional training”.
+Some of them firmly believe that these warm-up exercises are extremely necessary for injury prevention and increased performance.
+They believe this, right before having their lifters perform kettlebell upright rows, single leg dumbell split squats or high bar half squats, balance them on bosu balls, jump on boxes or whatever else falls under the category of “functional training” these days.
 All of which are more likely to cause pain and injury than correctly performed squats and deadlifts with much heavier weights.

-If it’s not the stability and rehab routine, then it’s some mild aerobic activity, which is not necessarily decrimental to strength training; just not useful, especially before the workout.
+If it’s not the stability and rehab routine, then it’s some mild aerobic activity, which is not necessarily decrimental to strength training, if limited in quantity and frequency; just not useful, especially before the workout, especially for a beginner.

 Being hot and sweaty is NOT an advantage when going for a heavy set of 5 squat, believe you me.

-We are not in the gym to activate single muscle bellies, get hot and sweaty or scroll on our phone while foam rolling on our back.
+We are not in the gym to "activate" single muscle bellies or scroll on our phone while foam rolling on our back.

 We are in the gym to practice and train specific movement patterns that already include a functional range of motion and ability to warm-up the whole body.

-There is a small percentage of people for which immediately walking to the rack and start squatting is not possible, mostly middle age and elderly people whose lives are usually more sedentary and have a higher level of fragility and chance of injury.
+There is a small percentage of people for which immediately walking to the rack and squatting is not possible - mostly middle aged and elderly people whose lives are usually more sedentary and have accumulated injuries over time.

 If you’re under 50, do not suffer from a serious injury or musculoskeletal disease, and find yourself stretching and stairmastering before a workout, you are wasting your time.